portrait of CG Matou

-Christelle Matou is a Paris native with roots in Guadeloupe, whose passion for visual storytelling led her to earn an MFA in Stage and Film from NYU Tisch.
-She found her voice as a production designer and began her career designing a wide range of short films—from sci-fi and horror to character-driven dramas.
-Her work was screened at major festivals around the world, from New York , LA, Berlin to Clermont-Ferrand, Paris, Cape Town to Shanghai.
-Christelle designed the feature What We Do Next directed by Stephen Belber (Apple TV+ and Amazon Prime Video) Most recently, she wrapped production design on the French feature Fracture Invisible, directed by Jean-Michel Loutoby, now in post.
+Christelle Matou is a Paris native with roots in Guadeloupe, whose passion for visual storytelling led her to earn an MFA in Design for Stage and Film from NYU Tisch.
+She found her voice as a production designer and began her career designing a wide range of short films—from sci-fi and horror to character-driven dramas including Cracked (HBO MAX), a Spike Lee Production Fund Grant and directed by Lin Que Ayoung.
+Her work has been screened at major festivals around the world, from New York, LA, Berlin, Clermont-Ferrand, Paris to Shanghai and has received Best Production Design Awards in festivals, the latest at the 2025 Fame Short Film Festival in Cape Town.
+Christelle production designed the feature What We Do Next directed by Stephen Belber (Apple TV+ and Amazon Prime Video).
+Most recently, she was the production designer on the French feature Fractures Invisibles, directed by Jean-Michel Loutoby, selected in many festivals and winning 7 awards including at the 2025 Cannes FIFI, the 2025 Chelsea Film Festival, and the 2026 LAMVA festival.

 Represented by PARADIGM